 Emotional and Legal Aspects

-While the legal divorce process involves dividing assets and custody arrangements, the emotional divorce consists of letting go of the emotional bonds.
+While the legal divorce process involves dividing assets and custody arrangements, the emotional divorce, characterized by emotional disconnection, consists of letting go of the emotional bonds.
 Both aspects are essential for moving on and rebuilding your life.
 The legal aspects deal with the practical and financial implications of the divorce, while the emotional aspects focus on the psychological and personal adjustments needed for a successful transition.

 Dealing with a Toxic Marriage